+This is a Pedasites bloom pushing up through the winter ground in one of my gardens.
 It may seem early, but these last few sunny days seem to have gotten things stirring: Sarcoccoca, the sweet-smelling, nearly invisible flower that is currently wafting its fragrance around town; those lovely, winter-blooming Viburnums in shades of pink; and … Continue reading Springing!

 How do we get here, to this beautiful summer bounty?
 Spring blooms are starting to pop everywhere now, so it's a little easier to imagine that we will once again be out in the garden, hands in the warm soil, tending a productive bed or box and plucking an assortment of veggies for a quick … Continue reading Planning edible gardens or containers: time for a Spring consultation!

 We really do have it easy here.
 Fall sun and colorful foliage stretches into the winter holidays and the grey-est days of winter extend only into February, before days lengthen, bulbs start to shoot up and shrubs start budding out.
 For a while in those early winter months, we have to look closely to find … Continue reading it begins: early spring beauties